 A good sprinkle of kosher salt and black pepper for seasoning will be enough.
 I usually use my All Purpose Seasoning, which has kosher salt, black pepper, and garlic powder.

-You may use other spices like paprika, oregano, thyme, Italian spice mix, poultry seasoning, garlic powder, onion powder, and other spice rubs.
+You may also use other spices, such as paprika, oregano, thyme, Italian spice mix, poultry seasoning, garlic powder, onion powder, and spice rubs.

 Make great baked BBQ chicken thighs with a BBQ dry rub and brush with your favorite BBQ sauce for the last 5 minutes of cooking.
 Or make some tasty marinaded chicken thighs with my butter, garlic, and lemon chicken marinade or any marinade you love.

-🌡️The best final internal temperature
+🌡️The best final internal temperature for thighs is 185°

 The USDA's minimum safe internal temperature is 165°, perfect for white meat like chicken breasts, but dark meat with connective tissue will still be stringy and tough.

-Related chicken recipes
+🐓Related chicken recipes

-For other inside quick chicken recipes, check out Baked Chicken Drumsticks, Seared Chicken Breasts, or Chicken Breasts in a Convection Oven.
+For other inside quick chicken recipes, check out Oven Baked Chicken Legs, Sear and Bake Chicken Breasts, or Chicken Breasts in a Convection Oven.

-Serving chicken thighs
+🍽️Serving chicken thighs

-Serve with one-pot mac and cheese, Stovetop French fries, Oven Roasted Baby Potatoes, and vegetables like a fresh spinach salad, green beans with almonds, or microwave corn on the cob.
-Finish the meal with Fresh Strawberry Pie with Jello or Old Fashioned Apple Crisp.
+Serve with one-pot mac and cheese, Stovetop French fries, Oven Roasted Red Potatoes, or vegetables like a fresh spinach salad, green beans with almonds, or microwave corn on the cob.

-What to do about smoking ovens
+🔥What to do about smoking ovens

 Smoking ovens have been an issue for some due to high-temperature cooking.
 If you do have a problem, here are a few tips.